fjiangAI/fjiangAI.github.io/_pages/about.md

 # [✨ **Latest News**]

+[09/20/24] 🎉🎉🎉 We have two papers accepted as the main conference or Findings of EMNLP.

 [07/10/24] 🎉🎉🎉 We have one paper accepted as the main conference of COLM.

 [06/20/24] We released our Rethinking on Data Selection for Fine-Tuning Large Language Models and its [technique report](https://arxiv.org/pdf/2406.14115).